spideruci/RIPR-framework/README.md

 As such, we configured dual Docker containers to accommodate both Intel and ARM architectures, thereby illustrating the pipelines and configuration of our experimental setup for running RIPR (and mutation) analyses locally pertinent to a production class and a test class from our Apache commons-text subject program.
 Furthermore, we provide guidance on tailoring the RIPR analysis beyond the Docker environment, with the possibility of modifying the code to pave the way for future research endeavors.

 Requirements:
-Docker tutorial example: Latest Version of Docker installed.
+For Docker tutorial example: Must have the latest version of Docker installed.
-Beyond Docker: For customized experiments for projects outside of the paper, subject projects shall use the Junit5 framework, using maven as a built system, and support running with Pitest, each test class shall have methods with @BeforeAll and @AfterAll methods.
+General Requirments on Subject Projects: 1) Subject projects should utilize the Junit5 framework.
+2) Maven must be used as the build system.
+3) Compatibility with Pitest is required.
+4) Each test class should include methods annotated with @BeforeAll and @AfterAll.

 # Usage
 ## Basic Usage through Docker Examples:

-For Arm-based laptops:
+For ARM-based laptops:

 pull the image and run the container
 ```